platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/create-project.md

 2. **Set Platform.sh as remote for your application**

-    Next, you need to connect to the remote project in order to push your code to Platform.sh.
+    Next, you need to connect to the remote project to push your code to Platform.sh.

     If you haven't already initialized your project directory as a Git repository, you first need to do so: